 TRC costs, on the other hand, include the incremental cost to install the energy efficient measures/equipment relative to the standard case and the costs incurred by the program administrator.
 The Policy Manual (Policy Rule IV.2) directs the utility to use its own weighted average cost of capital, as adopted by the Commission.
+D.09-05-037 OP 7 directs the utilities to use its pre-tax discount rate, which SoCalGas has complied since its July 21, 2008 application.
 SoCalGas' discount rate for this application is 8.68 percent.5